ivorbosloper/yuicompressor-daemon/README.md

 ## yuicompressor-daemon

 Provide yuicompressor functionality as a service.
-Avoids jvm startup time if your compression pipeline calls the yuicompressor java process many times, and allows caching over your different developers (TODO).
+Avoids jvm startup time if your compression pipeline calls the yuicompressor java process many times, and allows caching over your different developers.

 ## Example